 So come out this weekend, August 3rd and 4th!
 Enjoy ice cream and blueberry buckle; see old friends and listen to some music; pick-up a new treasure at the White Elephant Sale, purchase a new book, and buy a raffle ticket–you may become the proud owner of a one-of-a-kind quilt.
 Most of all, you will have the satisfaction of knowing your support of the library is making a difference for the better!

 Vickie Calby is a lifelong member of the Montrose community; if you don’t count the four years she spent in Tennessee.
 A lover of books, Vickie was a Sales Rep. for Penguin Group for 15 years.
-She volunteers as a Board member of the Montrose Restoration Committee as well as serving on the Board of the Chamber of Commerce.
+She volunteers as a member of Montrose CommUNITY, as well as serving on the Board of the Chamber of Commerce.
 She and her husband enjoy entertaining and travel.
-In addition, Vickie is in charge of the Montrose Restoration Committee’s Facebook site.